 The NutriBullet Blender Combo is a full-size blender.
 Unfortunately, according to the manufacturer's guidelines, this blender shouldn't be used for processing ice as it can jam under the blades.
 That being said, it can hot blend and it comes with two single-serve jars so you can take your food with you on-the-go.

 The Ninja DUO is better for making smoothies than the NutriBullet Blender Combo.
 The Ninja can produce silkier smoothies in less time, and you can pick up a variant that has a micro-juicing attachment.
 It's also better at making almond butter.
-However, it should be noted that it's very loud at max volume and it could damage your hearing if used for long periods.
+However, it should be noted that it's very loud when blending.
 The NutriBullet, in comparison, has less cleaning needs, and it can make snow-like ice.

 The Vitamix Explorian E310 is a significantly better full-size blender overall than the NutriBullet Blender Combo.
 The Vitamix feels much better built, and it can produce almond butter and smoothies with better consistency in less time.
 It can also make bar-quality crushed ice and it's easier to clean.
 However, the NutriBullet comes with an additional jar that you can take with you on-the-go.